Affiliate links on Android Authority may earn us a commission. Learn more.

 The best octopus smartphone tripod

-Other GorillaPod versions can carry more equipment, but we recommend this one because it costs much less and it will handle your smartphone with no issues.
+Other GorillaPod versions can carry more equipment, but we recommend this one because it costs much less and will handle your smartphone with no issues.

 The best mobile lenses